antmicro/ros2-gui-node/examples/kenning-instance-segmentation/README.md

 Also, if you want to change the camera path, set the `CAMERA_PATH` variable with your desired path before running the script.

 Scripts checks for the presence of NVIDIA drivers - if NVIDIA GPU is not present, the container will run in CPU-only mode.
-If you want to explicitly run the container without GPU acceleration, run:
+If you want to explicitly run the container without GPU acceleration, set:

 ```
-../run-docker.sh cpu
+export USE_PLATFORM=cpu
 ```
+before running the script.

 This script starts the image with: